KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 **For later integration:**
 - Add to Chapter 25 mythic glossary
 - Cross-reference with other orientation conflation examples
-- Consider expanding seasonal descent/return as universal hypostatic pattern
+- Consider expanding seasonal acclivous / declivous pattern as universal hypostatic cycle

 ---